Emergency Dispatch Services

 When a caller dials 9-1-1, the E-Comm call-taker will ask “do you need police, fire or ambulance?”
 The call-taker will also confirm for which municipality and will then transfer the call to the agency the caller has requested.
 E-Comm call-takers will stay on the line with callers until the service requested answers.

 In some cases, 9-1-1 calls are transferred to police agencies and fire departments that are located within E-Comm.
 In other cases, including all calls for BC Emergency Health Services, the calls are transferred to agencies outside of E-Comm that provide their own dispatch service.
 At present, E-Comm provides dispatch for 36 police agencies and fire departments.

 E-Comm emergency call-takers and dispatchers are supported by a computer-aided dispatch (CAD) system that allows for swift and easy access to a wide range of information critical to emergency response.

 The E-Comm advantage:

 - CAD system displays residential and business phone numbers and addresses; information is verified by CAD mapping and address system*

 - Detailed street maps and other municipal-specific information, such as locations of schools, community centres, floor plans, local landmarks, are at a dispatcher's fingertips

-- Police dispatchers can share call and RMS (records management) data across regional boundaries (Lower Mainland)
+- Police dispatchers can share call and RMS (records management) data across regional boundaries

-- State-of-art back-up and redundant systems
+- State-of-the-art back-up and redundant systems

 - Information can be transmitted immediately to emergency responders through vehicle laptop computers or other devices